A Simple First-Order Algorithm for Full-Rank Equality Constrained Optimization

 \item We have mentioned an explicit formula for the projection $P_T(x)$, but it can also be computed using a rank-revealing QR factorization of $J_k^T$, the last columns of $Q$ then providing a basis for the nullspace of $J_k$.
 In this case, if $Q_k$ and $R_k$ are the computed factors, then

-and the Newton step \req{reg-Newton-normal} is given by \beqn{facto-Newton-normal} s_{N,k} = \left\{ \right. \eeqn \item Observe that the \al{ADSWITCH} algorithm does not involve any explicit merit function or filter to control overall progress, but rely on the simple switching condition \req{switch} (hence its name).
-As we will see below, an implicit merit function (a modified augmented-Lagrangian with suitably chosen parameters) is however crucial for our theoretical argument. \item \al{ADSWITCH} differs in several aspects from the trust-funnel methods of \cite{GoulToin10,CurtRobiSama18b}.
+and the Newton step \req{reg-Newton-normal} is given by \beqn{facto-Newton-normal} s_{N,k} = \left\{ \right. \eeqn \item Observe that the \al{ADSWITCH} algorithm does not involve any explicit merit function or filter to control overal progress, but rely on the simple switching condition \req{switch} (hence is name).
+As we will see below, an implicit merit function (an modified augmented-Lagrangian with suitably chosen parameters) is however crucial for our theoretical argument. \item \al{ADSWITCH} differs in several aspects from to the trust-funnel methods of \cite{GoulToin10,CurtRobiSama18b}.
 The first is that it avoids evaluating the objective function in order to improve its reliability in the presence of noise.
 The second is that it also avoids estimating Lagrange multipliers, but at the cost of computing the exact projection $P_T(\cdot)$.
 The third is that the trust-region approach, which is explicit in trust-funnel methods, is only implicit in \al{ADSWITCH}.
 Indeed it has been argued in \cite{GratJeraToin22a} that the (unconstrained) AdaGrad algorithm can be viewed as a trust-region method with a specific radius management.
-Moreover, \req{TR-bound} can also be viewed as a trust-region constraint (such a condition is also imposed in \cite{GoulToin10}), but without the need to explicitly update its radius.
-Finally, \al{ADSWITCH}\footnote{In its present incarnation.} is more limited than trust-funnel methods in that it does not handle approximate projections in the tangent plane. \end{itemize}
+Moreover, \req{TR-bound} can also be viewed as a trust-region constraint, but without the need to explicitly update its radius.
+Finally, \al{ADSWITCH}\footnote{In its present incarnation.} is more limited that trust-funnel methods in that it does not handle approximate projections in the tangent plane. \end{itemize}